| Company | Customer rating | Warranty | Financing options | Availability | Battery options | |

 Waine explained: “A basic off-grid solar setup might cost a few thousand dollars to power some lights, a fridge and a few other things.
 But if you want to power an entire house, especially one with air conditioning, you're looking at a much bigger investment, $20,000 at the very least, I’d say.”

 If you want to design a smaller off-grid solar system for basic necessities, it may be possible to do so without such high upfront costs.
-With a single solar panel and a small portable solar generator (equipped with a battery, charge controller and inverter), you can even create a small but reliable off-grid solar system for under $1,000.
+With a single solar panel and a small portable solar generator (equipped with a battery, charge controller and inverter), you can create a small but reliable off-grid solar system for under $1,000.

 When looking to cut costs, it is important to pay attention to warranties and how long your solar batteries will last.
 While it may be tempting to purchase a cheaper lead acid solar battery, lithium-ion storage is now considered much more cost-effective in both its daily performance and lifetime value.